ashrafzul17/Threat-Modelling-DevSecOps-Project/Attack Scenario 2/README.md

 ## Stages of the Attack

 ### Origins
-The attacker targets the data lake and automated processes within the Solari Health 360 application, aiming to exploit weak points in machine processes to gain access to sensitive aggregated data.
+The attacker targets the data lake and automated processes within the Solaris Health 360 application, aiming to exploit weak points in machine processes to gain access to sensitive aggregated data.

 ### Reconnaissance
 Detailed research is conducted on the data lake architecture, machine learning workflows, and APIs.
 The attacker identifies potential process automation weaknesses.